How to Register Your Event

 Once you have been accepted by a venue you can begin to fill out the next sections of the form.
 In the 'About My Company' section you will be asked about your managing company, contact details and any overseas performers.

 About My Event

 Here you can tell us more about your event.
 All the fields in this section are mandatory.
-Information from this section pulls through to your brochure and web listings.
+Information from this section pulls through to your web and app listings.
 You'll be asked if you event is a world premiere, has an interval, the number of times you've performed at Brighton Fringe before and if there are any content warnings associated with your show.

 If your event is not ticketed, then simply tick the box that says ‘No’ at the top of the page.

 In this section it also asks for the bank details of the bank account into which your box office settlement will be paid.
 It’s important these are correct.

 If you are ticketing your events, there are lots of options available for you on how you wish to ticket it.
 You can choose to offer discounts to families, groups or other Fringe Participants.
 Here you can also offer free tickets to accredited members of the Press and Arts Industry.
 Take your time to look through all of the options and decide what works best for you.

 The information in this section will be used to create your event listings on the Brighton Fringe website and app.

 We used to lock this section after events finalised so you couldn't make any edits, but we've decided not to do that for 2021.
 You can now come back and make edits to your web and app listing at any time.
 For example, you might want to add fresh review quotes or if you event features a different line-up each week you might want to update your web copy each week.
 You will not be able to amend the title of your event.
 Please note: there will be no printed brochure for Brighton Fringe 2021.